 Postgraduate research students and fellows

-Internal funding grants from Victoria University in 2012, totaling $31,950.
+- Internal funding grants from Victoria University in 2012, totalling $31,950.

 - Mechanisms of Nitric Oxide-induced Increases in Skeletal Muscle Glucose Uptake Victoria University Research Development Grant Scheme - $27,950

-- Role of Testosterone and Protein Supplementation in the Maintenance and Regrowth of Skeletal Muscle; Victoria University BioLED Small Grants Scheme - $4,000 (collaboration with Dr. Erik Hanson)
+- Role of Testosterone and Protein Supplementation in the Maintenance and Regrowth of Skeletal Muscle; Victoria University BioLED Small Grants Scheme - $4,000 (collaboration with Dr. Erik Hanson).

 Areas of expertise

-- Human and rodent exercise physiology
+- Muscle and exercise physiology (human and rodent)